Maia-Everett/lintian.eu/_posts/2024-10-13-warcraft-retrospective-39.md

 [^brann]: We haven't met Brann in-game yet, but he's the younger brother of Magni, the king of Ironforge, and Muradin of human campaign fame.

 [^personally]: Personally, I'm a fan of the exploration pillar, which explains why I liked Rexxar's campaign and was excited for Mists of Pandaria and Dragonflight.

+[^rule]: By all appearances, unintentionally.
+The Shadowlands are horrific by writer ineptude, not by design.